japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KeyValueGroupedDataset-mapGroupsWithState.md

 [NOTE]
 ====
-`mapGroupsWithState` is a special case of link:spark-sql-streaming-KeyValueGroupedDataset-flatMapGroupsWithState.adoc[flatMapGroupsWithState] operator with the following:
+`mapGroupsWithState` is a special case of link:spark-sql-streaming-KeyValueGroupedDataset-flatMapGroupsWithState.md[flatMapGroupsWithState] operator with the following:

 * `func` being transformed to return a single-element `Iterator`

-* link:spark-sql-streaming-OutputMode.adoc#Update[Update] output mode
+* link:spark-sql-streaming-OutputMode.md#Update[Update] output mode

-`mapGroupsWithState` also creates a `FlatMapGroupsWithState` with link:spark-sql-streaming-FlatMapGroupsWithState.adoc#isMapGroupsWithState[isMapGroupsWithState] internal flag enabled.
+`mapGroupsWithState` also creates a `FlatMapGroupsWithState` with link:spark-sql-streaming-FlatMapGroupsWithState.md#isMapGroupsWithState[isMapGroupsWithState] internal flag enabled.
 ====

 [source, scala]